Près de moi: Background, writing, music video

 Lyrics and music were composed by Johnny Williams and Louis Element in 2001.
 Lorie, who wanted to become a singer, went to the producers and was chosen to record the song.
 Initially, Près de moi was available as a free download on the Internet because no recording company wanted to release the song as a single.
 It was a success and Lorie signed a contract with Epic.

 The music video was shot in Miami, directed by Vincent Egret and produced by Yul Films.
 In it, Lorie and some dancers perform a choreographied dance.

 The song is included on Lorie's best of, and also on the live album Live Tour, as second track.
 It was included in a medley (eighth track) on the 2004 album Week End Tour.
 Many French compilations contain the song, such as Stars of TV, Dance Machine 22 and Hits France 2001.

-Chart performances
+Chart performance

-In France, the single achieved success.
-It started at number 28 on 5 May 2001, hit number two on June 30 and remained in the top ten for 24 weeks.
-Then it dropped quickly and totaled 31 weeks in the top 50 and 32 weeks in the top 100.
-It was certified Platinum disc by the SNEP, the French certifier.
+In France, "Près de moi" started at number 28 on 5 May 2001, hit number two on June 30, remained for 24 weeks in the top ten, 31 weeks in the top 50 and 32 weeks in the top 100.
+It was certified Platinum disc by the SNEP.
 As of August 2014, it was the 58th best-selling single of the 21st century in France, with 369,000 units sold.

-The single charted for 30 weeks on the Ultratop 40, from 7 July 2001.
-It debuted at number 34, reached the top ten three weeks later, and finally peaked at number one for three weeks.
-It totaled 15 weeks in the top ten, then dropped slowly.
+In Belgium (Wallonia), "Près de moi" charted for 30 weeks on the Ultratop 40, from 7 July 2001.
+It debuted at number 34, reached the top ten three weeks later, peaked at number one for three weeks and totaled 15 weeks in the top ten.
+On the pan-European Hot 100 Singles chart compiled by the Music & Media magazine, it charted for 31 weeks, with a peak at number 11 in its 23th week.